-With a Faculty-Led Study Abroad Program at Truman, you can experience the Truman classroom transported abroad!
-Faculty-Led programs are designed to combine the professors, classmates, and academic excellence you’ve come to expect at Truman with immersive cultural experiences and unique on-site learning.
+With a Faculty-Led Study Abroad Program at Truman, the Truman classroom is transformed by going abroad!
+Faculty-Led programs are designed to combine the professors, classmates, and academic excellence you’ve come to expect at Truman with immersive cultural experiences and unique field-based learning.
 As past students attest, the results are nothing short of life-changing!
 Through faculty-led programs, you can take your Spanish to the next level in Spain.
 Participate in preservation work with large African mammals in South Africa.
-Get clinical experiences with CMDS in Mexico.
-Dive into the language and culture of Japan or sign up for a service learning opportunity in teaching there.
+Paint your way through the landscapes of Morocco.
+Get clinical experiences with Communication Disorders (CMDS) in Mexico.
 With Truman’s faculty-led programs, you’ll take all that’s best about the Truman experience abroad as your professors make the world your classroom.
 Explore our programs below, reach out to course instructors to learn more about a program, or contact the study abroad office to help you get started.